MazenS0liman/XTimesBetter-Clinic/README.md

     b) status (upcoming, completed, cancelled, rescheduled)

 #### Follow Ups
-12. Request Follow Up:
+12. Schedule Follow Up:
-    - Doctors can request a follow-up to a previous appointment.
+    - Doctors can schedule a follow-up to a previous appointment.

 13. Accept/Revoke a Follow Up:
     - Doctors can accept/revoke a requested follow-up that the patient requested to a previous appointment.